Bacula-Systems/ansible-collection-bacula-enterprise/README.md

 catalog_name | by default, the roles will use the first Catalog name found in the configuration files.
 If you wish, you may specify a different Catalog name to be used for the Clients installed using the `catalog_name` variable. jobdefs_name | by default, the roles will use the first JobDefs resource name found in the configuration files.
 If you wish, you may specify a different JobDefs resource name to be used for the Jobs installed using the `jobdefs_name` variable. install_gdb | this variable allows you to install, along with Bacula Enterprise, the gdb debugger.
 Having gdb installed by default in the Bacula Enterprise host is helpful as it provides helpful information for debugging purposes.
+The default is `no`. sdencryption_enable | this variable allows you to add a storage with two devices having VolumeEncryption enabled, and installs the Key Manager package.
 The default is `no`.

 ### Usage and Examples

 The following examples use the playbooks in the `tests` directory of the Bacula Enterprise collection.

-1) To deploy Bacula Enterprise Edition (DIR, SD, and FD) `16.0.7` on a host with the FQDN `baculadir.example.com` using the --extra_vars command line option, and the `bee.yml` playbook:
+1) To deploy Bacula Enterprise Edition (DIR, SD, and FD) `18.0.7` on a host with the FQDN `baculadir.example.com` using the --extra_vars command line option, and the `bee.yml` playbook:

-> \# ansible-playbook -i baculadir.example.com, tests/bee.yml --extra-vars "director_hostname=baculadir.example.com bee_version=16.0.7"
+> \# ansible-playbook -i baculadir.example.com, tests/bee.yml --extra-vars "director_hostname=baculadir.example.com bee_version=18.0.7"

 This is the `tests/bee.yml` file referenced in the command line above:
 ```